yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Resource

 ## Ruins uniques
-??? example  "Free [baseUnitFilter] found in the ruins"
+??? example  "Free [unit] found in the ruins"
-	Example: "Free [Melee] found in the ruins"
+	Example: "Free [Musketman] found in the ruins"

 	Applicable to: Ruins